Feed the Future Market Systems and Partnerships Activity

 MSP Partnership Facility

-Through a $30 million Partnership Facility implemented through tailored engagements with USAID Missions worldwide, MSP facilitates private sector partnerships that create shared value from the alignment of core business objectives and development goals.
-As part of its core process, MSP conducts upfront strategic opportunity analysis—either rapid and light touch, or more in-depth depending on the context and needs of Missions— to ensure that MSP is working with the most impactful partner, or coalition of partners, and on the most strategic activities.
+Through a $25 million Partnership Facility implemented through tailored engagements with USAID Missions worldwide, MSP facilitates private sector partnerships that create shared value from the alignment of core business objectives and development goals.

 USAID Announces Four Private Sector Partnerships in Southern Africa

-MSP is pleased to share its semiannual reports produced each spring and fall.
+MSP is pleased to share its semiannual reports, published each spring and fall.